 Citizen Shareholders are participants in a collective investment that are empowered to use the shares they indirectly own to support externally proposed company resolutions so that they can trigger minority shareholder rights.
 They can also vote at general meetings of shareholders.

-The Default Advisor role was developed by us with the support of the FCA’s Innovation Hub.
-The Default Advisor can be an NGO, Foundation or Sovereign Wealth whose values you are aligned with.
-By following a DA your voting positions are set to theirs, but you have the power to change your position on any resolution, or your DA whenever you want.
+The Trusted Third Party role was developed by us with the support of the FCA’s Innovation Hub.
+The Trusted Third Party can be an NGO, Foundation or Sovereign Wealth whose values you are aligned with.
+By following a TTP your voting positions are set to theirs, but you have the power to change your position on any resolution, or your TTP whenever you want.

 What are Citizen Shareholder Assemblies (CSA)?